Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-08-salted-caramel-hot-cross-buns.md

 author: Katie Smith
 ---

-## It's what's on the inside that counts…
+### It's what's on the inside that counts…

 Imagine a hot cross bun but stuffed with caramel.
 Heaven, right?\!
+That it is.

 The inspiration for these came a few years ago when I had the most amazing salted caramel donut form Mary Street bakery in Perth.
 It was right before Easter so I put two and two together and came up with these little darlings.